 Google also includes website security as an official ranking factor in its algorithm.
 Having a secure sockets layer (SSL) ensures client information collected by your website is encrypted, and Google prioritizes websites that have an “HTTPS” URL address.

+One way to ensure your site has a well-organized structure is through your XML sitemap.
 Google uses your XML sitemap when analyzing your website to crawl and find your web pages.
 You can optimize your XML sitemap so bots discover all the content you've included on your website, like what services you provide, the insurance products you offer, your blog content, and "contact us" information.
 Google even offers you tips for building your XML sitemap.
-You can submit your XML sitemap to Google through Google Search Console to test for errors and find out what customers see about your company when searching the internet.
+You can submit your XML sitemap to Google to test for errors and find out what customers see about your company when searching the internet.

 For the best optimization of your website’s content, you should include keywords in meta titles and meta descriptions.
 The best practice for meta titles — the title that shows in search results — is to include the keyword and your company’s brand name, which will help you rank better in Google search results.